Who We Serve

 Christine McCarthy, Moylan School Principal

-Horizons at Westminster has joined with the Moylan School, a public elementary school in Hartford, to create a public-private education partnership that benefits low-income students from Hartford who are at the greatest risk of falling behind.
-Horizons at Westminster works closely with teachers and administrators at Moylan to recruit and support students and families throughout the year, sharing key assessment data and progress for each child.
+Horizons at Westminster has joined with the Moylan School, a public elementary school in Hartford, to create a public-private education partnership that benefits students from Hartford who are at the greatest risk of falling behind.
+Horizons at Westminster works closely with teachers and administrators at Hartford Public Schools to recruit and support students and families throughout the year, sharing key assessment data and progress for each child.
 The goals of this partnership are to:

 Horizons at Westminster operates under the 501(c)(3) status of Westminster School, with the school acting as the fiduciary agent.
 Horizons does not receive any direct financial support from Westminster School, but does receive substantial in-kind operational support, including administrative support, facility and equipment use, and supplies.
 Horizons at Westminster relies on raising funds independent of the school to cover staffing, programming, transportation, field trips and other costs.